Assignment 5: Word Game Part 2: Addictive Word Game

 This is an individual assignment.
 You should not be working with a partner, and you should not be sharing code.
 You may ask high-level questions about how to accomplish goals on Piazza, but you should not be copying ANY code from classmates.

 You will be graded based on how well you follow the instructions above using the app that is downloaded from the Play Store at the time we grade it.
-What this means is that if you find a bug in your app after the due date, you should fix it and update the app, because you may get lucky and do this before your assignment is graded!
+What this means is that if you find a bug in your app, you should fix it and update the app, because you may get lucky and do this before your assignment is graded!
 Your application will be tested on an actual Android phone, not the emulator.

 Although it is subject to some tweaking, this table will give you a sense of how you will be assigned points.
 Crashes will be reported to your Google Play development console, when possible, and some comments will be entered directly in Bitbucket.